Mod-two cohomology of symmetric groups as a Hopf ring: Introduction

 Relations between transfer products of these generators are given by

-Relations between cup products of generators are that cup products of generators on different components are zero. \end{theorem}
+The antipode is the identity map.
+Cup products of generators on different components are zero, and there are no other relations between cup products of generators. \end{theorem}

-Since there are no relations between cup products of generators on a given component, all of the relations in the cohomology of symmetric groups follow from the distributivity of cup product over transfer product.
-Building on this presentation we give an additive basis, which is fairly immediate, and an explicit presentation of the multiplication rules for both products using that basis.
-The rule for cup product is more complicated but accessible, akin to the expression of multiplication of symmetric polynomials in terms of the additive basis of symmetrized monomials.
+Thus, all of the relations in the cohomology of symmetric groups follow from the distributivity of cup product over transfer product.
+Building on this presentation we give an additive basis, which is fairly immediate, and an explicit presentation of multiplication rules in that basis.
+This additive basis is represented graphically by ``skyline diagrams'' which are reminiscent of Young diagrams.
+The rule for cup product is complicated but accessible, akin to rules for multiplying symmetrized monomials.

+We begin the paper by developing Hopf rings which arise in algebra related to those we study, namely that of symmetric invariants and in representations of symmetric groups.
+Though Hopf rings were introduced by Milgram to study the homology of the sphere spectrum \cite{Milg70} and thus the infinite symmetric group \cite{BaPr72}, and later used to study other ring spectra \cite{RaWi76}, the Hopf ring structure we study does not fit into that framework.
+In particular it exists in cohomology rather than homology.
+See \cite{StTu97} for a lucid discussion of the relationships between all of these structures.

+We show that these Hopf ring generators are, and thus all cohomology is, represented by Thom classes of linear subvarieties.
+We connect with previous work and identify the restriction maps in cohomology to elementary abelian subgroups.
+We use such restriction maps to study the action of the Steenrod algebra.
+There is a Cartan formula for the transfer product, so the Steenrod action on the cohomology of symmetric groups is completely determined by that on the Hopf ring generators $\gamma_{\ell,2^{k}}$, which we give in \refT{steen}.

-After giving an explicit additive basis presentation, we connect with previous work which built on invariant theory.
-We identify various quotient maps as restrictions in cohomology to elementary abelian subgroups.
-We revisit some of Feshbach's calculations \cite{Fesh02} and reproduce his cup-product generators in terms of our Hopf ring generators.
-Some of Feshbach's techniques can be adapted to the Hopf ring setting and in some places streamlined, but we defer such results for a full treatment at all primes.
-Ultimately, we find that the Hopf ring presentation of all components is more straightforward, while the cup ring structure for a single symmetric group is still complicated.
+We revisit some of Feshbach's calculations \cite{Fesh02} and express his cup-product generators in terms of our Hopf ring generators.
+While the Hopf ring presentation of all components is straightforward, the cup ring structure for a single symmetric group is still complicated.
+We also give our own invariant-theoretic presentation.
+At the end of the paper we show that Stiefel-Whitney classes for the standard representations can be used as Hopf ring generators, forging another tie between the categories of finite sets and vector spaces.